abhishek-kumar-code/Redfish_Public/Specification.md

 ### Asynchronous operations

-Services that support asynchronous operations will implement the Task service & Task resource.
+Services that support asynchronous operations will implement the Task service and Task resource.

 The Task service is used to describe the service that handles tasks.
 It contains a Resource Collection of zero or more "Task" resources.
 The Task resource is used to describe a long running operation that is spawned when a request will take longer than a few seconds, such as when a service is instantiated.
 Clients will poll the URI of the task resource to determine when the operation has completed and if it was successful.